 Since 2010, organizations have not seen any real improvement in quality of hire--yet it takes 26 more business days to fill a role.
 Slower recruiting increases the risk of losing talent to competitors, and the lost productivity costs over $11 million per 1,000 vacancies, on average.

-Contrary to popular belief, accelerating hiring speed does not lead to with lower quality of hire.
+Contrary to popular belief, accelerating hiring speed does not lead to lower quality of hire.
 In fact, time to hire can be reduced by 37 days without sacrificing quality of hire.

 Demand for skilled talent is outstripping supply.
 This talent gap is especially large in roles characterized by expertise in new technologies or advanced data analytics—roles in high demand across almost all industries.
 Such hyper-competition for key talent can lead to costly salary wars and aggressive poaching strategies.